UNM Plans for Spring 2021

 - The Spring term calendar is posted online, but in brief:

 - May 15 - Term Ends

-- The daily symptom attestation email will stop delivery on Dec 23 and resume on Jan 4th.
-Where ever you are, please be mindful of your health and if you develop any symptoms of COVID, please contact your health care provider.
+- The daily symptom attestation resumed for faculty on Jan 4th and will start for students on Jan 11th.
+Wherever you are, please be mindful of your health and if you develop any symptoms of COVID, please contact your health care provider.